Rickaym/TTS-papers/README.md

   - Encoder and Decoder outputs are aligned with MAS.
   - At each iteration first the most probable alignment is found by MAS and this alignment is used to update mode parameters.
   - A duration predictor is trained to predict the number of spectrogram frames for each character.
-  - At inference only the duration predictor is used instead of MAS
+  - At inference, only the duration predictor is used instead of MAS
   - Encoder has the architecture of the TTS transformer with 2 updates
-  - Instead of absolute positional encoding, they use realtive positional encoding.
+  - Instead of absolute positional encoding, they use relative positional encoding.
   - They also use a residual connection for the Encoder Prenet.
   - Decoder has the same architecture as the Glow model.
-  - They train both single and multi-speaker model.
+  - They train both single and multi-speaker models.
-  - It is showed experimentally, Glow-TTS is more robust against long sentences compared to original Tacotron2
+  - It is shown experimentally that Glow-TTS is more robust against long sentences compared to the original Tacotron2
   - 15x faster than Tacotron2 at inference
   - My 2 cents: Their samples sound not as natural as Tacotron.
 I believe normal attention models still generate more natural speech since the attention learns to map characters to model outputs directly.
 However, using Glow-TTS might be a good alternative for hard datasets.
   - Samples: https://github.com/jaywalnut310/glow-tts